Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Monotone Variant of SNL

-We have discussed the basic structural properties.
+We have discussed the basic structural properties in Section \ref{sec:structure}.
 We next intend to expand the scope of our study on $\snl$ in hopes of making its direct application to other areas of computer science.
-In the past literature, there have been intensive studies on a wide range of variations of $\snp$, including as typical problems the optimization version of $\snp$ ($\mathrm{MAXSNP}$) and the monotone restriction of $\snp$ ($\mathrm{MonoSNP}$).
-In comparison, we intend to look into similar concepts induced from $\snl$ and to study their specific characteristics.
+In the past literature, there have been intensive studies on a wide range of variations of $\snp$.
+We focus on the monotone restriction of $\snp$ ($\mathrm{MonoSNP}$).
+In natural analogy, we intend to investigate similar concepts induced from $\snl$ and to study their specific characteristics.